Common Discomforts in Pregnancy

-The pregnancy discomforts mentioned below are common; however, they are not experienced by all women and may not be a part of your pregnancy.
+The good news is, not all common discomforts of pregnancy are experienced by all women and may or may not be part of your pregnancy.
 It is important to remember that:

 - You may need to try more than one remedy before you find one that works for you.

 - Good nutrition is especially important for a comfortable and healthy pregnancy.

 - Eating well can minimize discomforts and help your body cope with the stresses of daily life.